catamphetamine/webapp-db/README.md

 npm install
 ```

-Install MySQL, and a GUI for it (e.g. HeidiSQL).
+Install MySQL, and a GUI for it (for example, HeidiSQL).

 Create `webapp-test` database and user `webapp` with no password.